Eastern box turtle for sale

 Eastern Box turtle for sale

-Unless you want them to, your Eastern box turtle will not need to hibernate.
+Unless you want them to, your baby or adult box turtle will not need to hibernate.
 Hibernation occurs naturally in MOST but not all box turtle species.
 It is thought that Hibernation is important for breeding groups as well to help with male fertility.
 Hibernation usually occurs late in November and ends in mid March to early April.